What Are Your Dairy Cows Telling You about Their Nutrition Program?

 Locomotion Scoring

 Facility design and management and infectious diseases directly impact the incidence of lame cows.
 From a nutritional viewpoint, lame cows generally have longer lying times and have altered feeding patterns compared to non-lame herdmates.
 These lame cows have been shown to have reduced feeding times, less visits to the feedbunk, and a preference for eating closest to the parlor.
 Thus, early detection of lame cows (locomotion score of 2) is very important.
 These cows should be trimmed and treated as needed so they can return to a normal walking gait.
-When assessing a group of cows, 70% of the group should have a locomotion score of 1 where cows have a level back when walking or standing and take confident, long strides while walking (Nigel Cook, University of Wisconsin).
-No more than 20% of the herd should have locomotion scores of 2 where the cow has an arched back when walking but stands with a level back.
+When assessing a group of cows, 80-85% of the group should have a locomotion score of 1 where cows have a level back when walking or standing and take confident, long strides while walking (Nigel Cook, University of Wisconsin and FARM Animal Care Program).
+No more than 15% of the herd should have locomotion scores of 2 where the cow has an arched back when walking but stands with a level back.
 Trimming and treating cows with a locomotion score of 2 generally results in the highest probability of cows returning to a normal gait.

 Manure Consistency